Greece Destination Guide

 - Local SIMs: Cosmote, Vodafone, and Wind offer affordable data packages.

-- Power Adapters: Greece uses Type C and F plugs (European standard).
+- Power Adapters: Greece uses Type C and F plugs (European standard), 230V supply voltage.

 Time Zone